Kids' Cold Weather Clothing

 This is the UK page | Go to US page

 Layering for warmth is the way to go when dressing for a cold or very cold climate.
 While a single very warm layer may seem the obvious choice, it gives less flexibility about controlling temperature.
 When you get too warm it's a big step-down to take off the big insulating layer, likewise if you're too cold, it's maybe a too-big step up to put the thick duvet on.

 Surface area and volume - insulating your little penguin.
 Kids are smaller versions of adults though approximately the same shape, this means that they have a greater surface area to volume ratio than an adult does and will cool down faster in cold conditions and warm up faster in hot conditions being less able than an adult to control their body temperature by physiological means.
-So relative to an adult a child will need somewhat more clothing for the same cold conditions in the way that a small penguin needs more insulation than a large penguin.
+So relative to an adult a child will need somewhat more clothing for the same cold conditions in the way that a penguin chick needs more insulation than its parent.